This Ingredient Helps Prevent Blueberries From Sinking to the Bottom of Your Muffins

 The Takeaway

-The muffins with the pudding cup were easy to whip together and the added flavor of tapioca was a pleasant addition.
-The muffins had perfectly proportioned blueberries throughout for picture-perfect muffins when we sliced them for a slather of honey butter.
+The muffin mix with the pudding cup was easy to whip together and the added flavor of tapioca was a pleasant addition.
+The muffins had well-proportioned blueberries throughout for picture-perfect gems when we sliced them for a slather of honey butter.

 Next time the mood strikes, try this easy method.
 In no time at all, you'll have fresh-out-of-the-oven muffins cooling on the windowsill on a summer morning.